 Across the United Kingdom, there has been a notable increase in the demand for care homes in recent years, primarily due to the rise in life expectancy and conditions such as Dementia.
 However, this demand has also led to an escalation in care fees with many families and individuals having concerns about whether they can afford the care home expenses.

-To alleviate these worries and provide up-to-date information, we will delve into the average weekly costs of care homes, what is typically included in these costs and explore the potential funding options for those who qualify.
+To alleviate these worries and provide up-to-date information, we will delve into the average weekly costs of care homes, what is typically included in the care home costs and explore the potential funding options for those who qualify.

 The average weekly fees for care homes in the UK are contingent on the type of facility you choose, whether it's a residential care home, a nursing home or an all-inclusive care home.
-According to research from carehome.co.uk, the average cost per week for a residential care home, which offers the most basic level of care, is £760 a week.
-Nursing homes often have higher costs averaging £960 per week due to the advanced care being provided to those in need of nursing care.
+According to research from carehome.co.uk, the average weekly cost of residential care, which offers the most basic level of care, is £760 a week.
+Nursing homes often have higher costs averaging £960 per week due to advanced care being provided to those with significant health needs, a long-term health condition or life-threatening illness.
 Specialised care options like dementia care typically come at a premium also compared to residential care.

 Numerous factors influence the overall cost of care, including the geographical location, the specific type of care provided and any additional amenities offered by the facility.
 Care homes located in popular cities like Edinburgh, for instance, tend to be more expensive than those in rural areas such as Lanark.
 You should carefully assess these factors before deciding on a care home, ensuring that it aligns with the needs and preferences of yourself or your family member.